broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

 ### Important configuration notes

-By default, the workflow is set up to write outputs to the workspace Google bucket in a location under the workspace bucket specified by the workflow output `output_gcs_path`.
+By default, the workflow will write outputs to the location `gs://<workspace bucket>/output_vcfs/by_submission_id/<submission id>`.
 If you want to write the outputs to a different cloud storage location, you can specify the cloud path in the `extract_output_gcs_dir` optional input in the workflow configuration.
+The actual output location will be specified by the workflow output `output_gcs_path`.

 ### Time and cost
 Below are several examples of the time and cost of running the workflow.
 Generally the cost is around 6 cents per sample, including Terra compute and BigQuery compute cost.
 This does not include storage costs.